PlethoraChutney/exawatcher/README.md

    - You will be sent a projection of the unmasked processed map
  - CTF Refine
    - You will be sent the logfile PDF
+ - MultiBody Refinement
+   - You will be sent the final resolution
+   - You will be sent information about the major eigenvectors
+   - You will be sent projections of all bodies

 and the current states are